Gewandhaus

 Gewandhaus (/de/) is a concert hall in Leipzig, the home of the Leipzig Gewandhaus Orchestra.
 Today's hall is the third to bear this name; like the second, it is noted for its fine acoustics.

 History

 The first Gewandhaus (Altes Gewandhaus)

 The first concert hall was constructed in 1781 by architect Johann Carl Friedrich Dauthe inside the Gewandhaus, a building used by cloth (garment) merchants.
-Beethoven's Piano Concerto No. 5 (The Emperor Concerto) premiered here in 1811.
-Felix Mendelssohn is particularly associated with the first Gewandhaus, of which he was director from 1835.
+Beethoven's Piano Concerto No. 5 (The Emperor Concerto) premiered there in 1811.
+Felix Mendelssohn is particularly associated with the first Gewandhaus, of which he became director in 1835.

-Other well-known works which premiered at the Altes Gewandhaus include:
+Other works that premiered at the Altes Gewandhaus include: